 The double bill she wrote with Brendan Cowell The Dog/The Cat premiered at Belvoir in 2015 and had a return season in 2017.
-It is being performed this year in London and Las Vegas.
+It was performed in London and Las Vegas in 2018.
 She is currently writing a memoir for Allen and Unwin.

 Lally wrote the libretto for Opera Australia’s operatic adaptation of The Rabbits by Shaun Tan which won the Australian Writers Guild Award in 2016 for Best Music Theatre script and won several Helpmann Awards, including Best New Work.
 Lally has recently had new, world-premiere plays open at Malthouse, Belvoir and at Melbourne Theatre Company.
 Her plays have been staged in London, New York City, Mexico City, Dublin and Delhi.
 Her one-woman show, Stories I Want To Tell You, has toured extensively and Lally adapted it for ABC TV and Matchbox Pictures in 2015.
 Lally wrote, starred and was a producer in the one-hour television production.

 Lally’s play, Neighbourhood Watch, was written for Australian actress Robyn Nevin and has enjoyed a subsequent season starring Miriam Margolyes.
 Lally is currently adapting it for the screen with producers Marian Macgowan and Gillian Armstrong.